0cjs/8bitdev/src/objects.md

   - Probably not worth the effort; the overhead seems high for many short strings due to all the additional pointers, empty end nodes, etc.

+- Should we rename fixnum and flonum to "int" and "float" to avoid confusion with Maclisp?
+In Maclisp our fixnum is actually a bignum, and fixnums are modular like our byte and word.

+- Add rational numbers type?

 #### Keyboard Issues